Dan0xE/Uptime_Checker/README.md

 # Uptime_Checker
-A tinny Python project that checks if your site is up and running
+A tiny Python project that checks if your site is up and running

-> Handles input execptions :) <br />
+> Handles input exceptions :) <br />
 > Easy to use